dropletOrg/FIG/README.md

                                   compression, 0 - shitloads of compression)
                                   [default: 100; 0<=x<=100]
   -o, --output TEXT               Output filename
-  -w, --width INTEGER             Width of the gif (must be 16 or bigger and
+  -w, --width INTEGER             Width of the gif (must be 16 or bigger) -so, --shit-optimize            Optimize the gif but change it to 256 colors
+                                  (requires gifsicle)
-                                  smaller than original width) -so, --shit-optimize            Optimize the gif but change it to 256 colors (requires gifsicle) -t, --text TEXT                 Text to add to the gif
+  -t, --text TEXT                 Text to add to the gif